amethyst-framework/amethyst/README.md

   end
 end

-# Middleware is implemented as classes.
+# Middleware are implemented as classes.
 Middleware class inherits from
 # Core::Middleware::BaseMiddleware (or, just type "BaseMiddleware" if you  are
 # using "amethyst/all"), and should have the "call" method.
 # Actually, there are two call methods with different signatures.
 class TimeMiddleware < Core::Middleware::BaseMiddleware

-  # All istance variables have to be initialized here to use them in call methods
+  # All instance variables have to be initialized here to use them in call methods
   def initialize
     @t_req = Time.new
     @t_res = Time.new